-TERM COURSE CONTENT: Knowledge and skills ILNW Year 12 Year 13 1 Completion of the NEA; UNIT 1 Portfolio.
-60% of the overall exam grade Drawing, observation, exploring materials, looking at artists writing about them.
+TERM COURSE CONTENT: Knowledge and skills Year 12 Year 13 1 An exploration of the NEA ; Component 1 Portfolio.
+60% of the overall exam grade.
+Drawing, observation, exploring and experimenting with new materials, researching artists/practitioners writing about them.
 Creating an ambitious out - come or FINAL PIECE.
-Completion of the NEA; Component 1 Portfolio.
-60% of the overall exam grade ASSESSMENT OPPORTUNITIES Individual work in response to the student's chosen topic.
+Visit to Tate Modern.
+Completion of the NEA ; Component 1 Portfolio.
+60% of the overall exam grade Refining and completing all of the 4 assessment criteria Drafting and Writing and completing a 1,000 to 3,000 word essay.
+Creating an ambitious out - come or FINAL PIECE.
+Visit to Tate Modern.
+ARTiculation a public speaking competition about Art.
+ASSESSMENT OPPORTUNITIES Individual work in response to the student's chosen topic.
 Milestones connected to each assessment criteria Individual work in response to the student's chosen topic.
-Milestones connected to each assessment criteria 2 Refining portfolio and adding support work/a short project.
-Issue of UNIT 2 (the Controlled Test) Refining portfolio and adding support work.
-Issue of Component 2 (the Controlled Test) ASSESSMENT OPPORTUNITIES Individual work in response to the student's chosen individual project question Milestones connected to each assessment criteria.
+Milestones connected to each assessment criteria 2 Refining their experimental portfolio and adding support work/a short project.
+Issue of UNIT 2 (the Controlled Test) A practice of the assessment in Year 13 Refining portfolio and adding support work.
+Issue of Component 2 (the Controlled Test) ASSESSMENT OPPORTUNITIES Individual work in response to the student's chosen route of enquiry.
+Project questions, Milestones connected to each assessment criteria.
 Individual work in response to the student's chosen exam question Milestones connected to each assessment criteria.
 A2 15 hour 3 day examination 3 Refining and concluding all NEA work and final pieces.
-Refining and concluding all examination work and final pieces.
-ASSESSMENT OPPORTUNITIES Year 12 PPE examination Portfolio and controlled test marking And moderation Portfolio and controlled test marking And moderation FINAL EXAMINATIONS
+Preparing ideas and themes for Year 13.
+Visit to Roche Court Sculpture Park to develop ARTiculation.
+(Extended discussion about pieces of sculpture and Art.)
+Refining and concluding all NEA; Component 2 Controlled Test work and final pieces.
+15 hour 3 day practical examination ASSESSMENT OPPORTUNITIES Year 12 PPE examination Portfolio and controlled test marking And moderation Portfolio and controlled test marking And moderation FINAL EXAMINATIONS